sovrynn/ecdo/0-FOUNDATION-THEORY/solar-system/great-year/README.md

 Attached has a lot of material to digest, but there are some quotes from Berossos, Cicero, Seneca, Heraclitus Stoicus, Macrobius, and Nemesius.

+## Resources

+Lots of articles on the topic here, some are free: https://scholar.google.com/scholar?hl=en&as_sdt=0%2C48&q=%22The+great+year%22&btnG=

+What you can't find free, you might find here: https://www.sci-hub.se/

 ## Citations

 1. https://en.wikipedia.org/wiki/Great_Year